logo

 Community managed eco-tourism

-These projects are aimed at empowering village communities start and run simple eco-tourism activities like tented camps, nature trails, bird-watching trails, day trips to villages, etc. The infrastructure is kept very basic and rudimentary so as to cater only to hard core nature lovers.
-Visitors eat the food that the locals make and have to respect for local culture.
+These projects are aimed at empowering village communities start to and run simple eco-tourism activities like tented camps, nature trails, bird-watching trails, day trips to villages, etc. The infrastructure is kept very basic and rudimentary so as to cater only to hard core nature lovers.
+Visitors eat the food that the locals make and have to respect local culture.
 In turn, they get to experience village life close to wildlife areas.

 Copyright © 2009 junglescapes.org, All rights reserved.
 Site Designed and Developed by Techtrend